Parkchunghee-ro

 Parkchunghee-ro is a road in Gumi, North Gyeongsang Province, South Korea.
 It begins in Otae-dong and extends for around 6.2 km until it reaches Songjeong-dong.
 It is named for Park Chung Hee, president of South Korea from 1962 to 1979.
-It received its name on July 31, 2007, with the justification that it was in close proximity to Park's birthplace.
+It received its name on July 31, 2007, with the justification that it was near Park's birthplace.
 This decision was met with some controversy, as Park was a military dictator with a controversial track record.